PrusaMK2Users/3030_Haribo_Edition/Instructions/README.md

 ## Important measurements

-The only one that you need to worry about is the spacing of the y rod holders.
+The only one that you need to worry about is the spacing of the left y rod holders.

-On the reference build, each y rod holder is 67.75mm from the edge of the extrusion.
+On the reference build, each left y rod holder is 67.75mm from the edge of the extrusion.

-Ensure the front and back measurements are the same to make the rods parallel.
-Then adjust position of the bearing holders so that the y carriage slides smooth.
+Ensure the front and back measurements of the left side are the same.
+Then using the the bearings and the y carriage, ensure the right side y rods are parallel and the y carriage ride smoothly.  if needed adjust position of the bearing holders so that the y carriage slides smooth.

 ## Guidelines